c-poteat/PowerShellChallenges/README.md

 ### Installing

-* Install VSCode and install powershell on your computer if not already.
+* Install VSCode and install powershell on your computer if not performed already.